fabric/fabric/sites/docs/upgrading.rst

 - Speaking of SSH config loading, it is **now enabled by default**, and may be easily :ref:`disabled <disabling-ssh-config>` by advanced users seeking purity of state.
+- On top of the various SSH config directives implemented in v1, v2 honors ``ConnectTimeout`` and ``ProxyJump``; generally, the intention is now that SSH config support is to be included in any new feature added, when appropriate.